 Ortonville, Minnesota, is a town of around 1,800 people.
 With that number in mind, it’s no surprise Jacob Foslien, Ortonville High School’s Activities Director and Dean of Students, was hesitant about the school’s upcoming project.

 “Given the price tag of the project, our relative small community, business and school, I just wasn’t sure how we would secure enough funds.
 When the option of sponsors was brought up to help with funding, I was apprehensive,” said Foslien.

 But Foslien soon realized he wasn’t alone in getting started.

 “One of my first contacts was our local newspaper.
 Not knowing all of the businesses or contacts in the local area, they helped provide the data needed.
 After that, we constructed and prioritized a list of sponsors to contact,” said Foslien.

 Daktronics Sports Marketing (DSM) then stepped in to help.

-“Phone calls and meetings were set up – some with DSM – and sponsors were locked in,” added Foslien.
+“Phone calls and meetings were set up – some with DSM at our side – and sponsors were locked in,” added Foslien.